ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 approached father, and also as you gathered a tool to defend yourself and fight it off."

-"And you were just going to stand there and let it kill dad?
+"And you were just going to stand there and let the bear kill dad?
 What sort of monster would do that?"

 "I'm not a monster."
 Cain sneered.
 "I saw you were able to handle the